AmericanCouncils/kalinka/README.md

 to your Guards, as we did above with the `policyAdmin()` method of `MyAppBaseGuard`.

-## Splicing Roles
+## Partially Included Roles

 You may sometimes have special situations where the desired permissions don't match up perfectly with your roles.
-For example, you might have a user who has all the rights of the "contributor" role, but also can act as an "administrator" when it comes to manipulating comments, without having any of the other privileges of administrators.
+For example, you might have a user who has all the rights of the "contributor" role, but also can act as an "administrator" when it comes to manipulating comments.
 You can handle this situation with your `RoleAuthorizer` derivative by using the `registerRoleInclusions()` method:

 ```php
 use AC\Kalinka\Authorizer\RoleAuthorizer;